waleadekoya/FeeCalculator/README.md

-# A FeeCalculator wrapped in a Flask micro-app
+# A FeeCalculator wrapped in a Flask micro-web framework

 How to Install
 ````